mesosphere/dcos-commons/docs/pages/developer-guide.md

         .build();
 ```

 This is equivalent to specifying a "hostname:UNIQUE" Marathon constraint in your YAML specification.
 Let’s look at a more complicated placement rule and how multiple rules may be composed.
-If, for example, pod of type “hello” should avoid both pods of the same type and colocate with those of “world” type, this could be expressed as:
+If, for example, pods of type “hello” should avoid both pods of the same type and colocate with those of “world” type, this could be expressed as:

 ```java